 The below graphic shows what I ate for breakfast most days at MDS:

 All of these foods can additionally be eaten without a pot, cup, stove, or fuel.
 All I needed was an ultralight eating utensil and the ultralight plastic bags I packaged the oats and coffee into before starting the race.
 Before going to sleep each night, I poured my dry-oats mix and some water into one of the 1.5-liter plastic bottles the race organization distributes water in to let the oats soak.
 (Not to mention that these water bottles can be sealed tight and thus prevent spilling due to sandstorms and whatever else might happen.)
-In the morning, I used the knife in my required kit to cut the top off the water bottle and ate.
+In the morning, I used the knife in my required kit to cut the top off the water bottle and ate out of the bottom of the bottle like it was a bowl.
 In the morning, I did the same thing with my coffee mix, pouring it into another water bottle, adding some water, shaking, and enjoying.

 This breakfast, which has a little over 600 kcals, has a macronutrient profile of about 64 grams of carbohydrates, 24 grams of protein, and 26 grams of fat.
 While this profile is a little off kilter on the recommended carbohydrate to protein to fat ratio for pre-long-run fueling/MDS, it’s roughly the same macronutrient profile as my breakfasts at home where I front load fat consumption in the morning.